 Is it wrong to refer to children as kids?
 One discerning mother, when asked about her kids, always replied, “I don’t raise goats, but my children are fine.”
 Grant explains that as early as the 1600s, the word kids had popped up to refer to bratty or unruly children.
 But by the 1800s, it was normal even among upper-class households to call their young ones “kids” without any negative connotations.

-A vegetarian from Vermillion, South Dakota, wonders about the origin of a popular loose meat sandwich called a “tavern.”
+A vegetarian from Vermillion, South Dakota, wonders about the origin of a popular loose meat sandwich called a Tavern Sandwich.
 It’s like a sloppy joe, and also goes by the monikers Maid-Rite and Tastee.
 Martha notes a diner in Sioux City, Iowa, called Ye Olde Tavern, that claims to have created the sandwich.
 Still, with food origins, plenty of people lay claim to the inventions of everything, from hamburgers to breakfast cereal.
+Here’s a list of 8 Regional Foods You Might Not Know.

 Quiz Guy Greg Pliska has a bi-coastal quiz about two-word phrases connecting the letters NY and CA. For example, the man in black is JohnNY CAsh.
 Keep your eyes wide open for the clues!